CoinFabrik/xlink-docs/developers/contracts/xlink-staking.md

 #### `stake`

-Stakes a certain amount of a token.
+Allows users to stake a specified token amount.

 Actions performed:

-- Calls `add-rewards` to update the total staked value if necessary.
-Note this is very important since the `total-staked` value of the token is utilized to calculate the shares given the amount.
+- Calls `add-rewards` to update the total staked value if needed.
+Note this is very important since the `total-staked` value of the token is utilized to calculate the shares.
-- Calculates `shares` that corresponds to the user given the amount to stake.
+- Calculates `shares` corresponding to the newly stake amount.
 - Transfers the specified amount from the `tx-sender` (user) to the `xlink-staking` contract.
-- Updates the `user-shares` map.
-- Updates the `total-shares` map.
-- Updates the `total-staked` map.
+- Updates the `user-shares`, `total-shares` and `total-staked` maps.
-- Emits a log with a `"stake"` notification and a payload with details including user, token and updated values.
+- Emits a `"stake"` log with a detailed payload (user, token, updated values).

 ##### Parameters